-Anywhoo, here’s Shopify’s pretty pretty landing page that has no navigation bar-ie no option for the visitor to get distracted and opt out-and includes social proof, what with the names of the companies that use it and a customer testimonial to boot!
+Anywhoo, here’s Shopify’s pretty landing page that has no navigation bar-ie no option for the visitor to get distracted and opt out-and includes social proof, what with the names of the companies that use it and a customer testimonial to boot!

 For the video landing page trend

 I honestly couldn’t stop laughing the billionth time I watched that video.
-Technically, it’s an explainer video, as its main purpose is to make sure consumers understand why they need to invest an amount of money to a company that sells razors.
+Technically, it’s an explainer video, as its main purpose is to make sure consumers understand why they need to invest an amount of money in a company that sells razors.

 It converted like crazy.
 The razors sold themselves.
 The company was happy.
 Oh, I won’t keep talking about it, just read our case study.